 The universal goal of every business is to make happy customers.

-Happy customers get you paid and doing this repeatedly and sustainably is the goal of every business.
+Happy customers get you paid, and doing this repeatedly and sustainably is the goal of every business.

-This is true whether you are building a product business or a services business,software or hardware, low tech or high tech, and even if you are building a for profit or a non-profit business.
+This is true whether you are building a product business or a services business, software or hardware, low tech or high tech, and even if you are building a for-profit or a non-profit business.

-I am not going to dive into the details of the Customer Factory in this post, but rather use this central idea to show you how you can use it to model any type of business with the Lean Canvas.
+I am not going to dive into the details of the Customer Factory in this post, but rather use this central idea to show you how you can use it to model any business with the Lean Canvas.

 What to Put Under Revenue Streams?

-First, the happy customer goal isn’t a cop out for not being specific on your revenue streams which is a problem I see generally across all canvases I review — even direct, for-profit models.
+First, the happy customer goal isn’t a cop-out for not being specific on your revenue streams which is a problem I generally see across all canvases I review — even direct, for-profit models.

 “There is no business in your business model without revenue streams.”

-By specific, I don’t just mean citing your revenue stream sources but getting down to actual pricing and projected lifetime numbers.
+Specifically, I don’t just mean citing your revenue stream sources but getting down to actual pricing and projected lifetime numbers.